vmware-tanzu/cartographer/examples/testing-sc/README.md

-# Source to Knative Service
+# Source to Knative Service with Testing

 **before you proceed**: the example in this directory illustrates the use of the latest components and functionality of Cartographer (including some that